salindholm/tuneshare_client/README.md

 ### Installation

-1. Fork and clone [Tune Share Client](https://github.com/CraftAcademy/tuneshare_client) to your local workspace.
+1. Fork and clone [TuneShare Client](https://github.com/KyunginNa/tuneshare_client) to your local workspace.

 2. Install the project dependencies.